Here are the latest Kentucky high school football media rankings

 —

-Others receiving votes: Owensboro 18, Christian County 13, Bullitt Central 10, South Laurel 7, Pulaski County 4, North Laurel 4, Grayson County 3, Montgomery County 3, Lincon County 1, Marshall County 1
+Others receiving votes: Owensboro 12, Christian County 10, Lincoln County 4, South Laurel 3, Pulaski County 2

 CLASS 6A